 Overdrafts for students are on average £500–£1,000 for the first year, increasing to £1,500 in your final year.

-Money Saving Expert gives advice on finding the right student account for you.
+Advice on finding the right student bank account can be found on the Money Saving Expert website.
 Be aware that if you don't manage your account, your bank can refuse to extend your overdraft in subsequent academic years and/or remove your overdraft facility.